Rights When There is a Child Protective Investigation

 7. You may request contact information for resources which may be available to parents and caretakers during a child protective services investigation, including legal services from a designated organization.

-As of October 2021 there is proposed legislation in New York that parents or caretakers must be advised of these rights, "at the initial point of contact."
+In October 2021 there is proposed legislation in New York that parents or caretakers must be advised of these rights, "at the initial point of contact."
 Unless or until this legislation is passed, there is no requirement that people be informed that they have these rights, which never-the-less currently exist.
+As of September 2022 this proposed legislation has not been made a law.

 (c) Legal Assistance of Western New York, Inc. ®